Should you prep alone or prep with a group?

 That being said, a major conflict (like several wannabe leaders arguing about who should be leading the pack) can derail your plans.
 Don’t allow it to escalate.

 Here’s what you can do if things start getting tense: try to see both sides of the argument.
-Each person may have a point, so it’s good to understand where they’re coming from and come up with a compromise that benefits the whole group.
+Each person may have a point, so it’s good to understand where they’re coming from and devise a compromise that benefits the whole group.

 Diseases Can Be Easily Spread